Dawn of Azazel

 Dawn of Azazel is a death metal band from New Zealand.
 They have played around the world in countries such as U.S., Switzerland, Spain, Portugal, Ireland, Czech Republic, Denmark, the United Kingdom, Germany, the Netherlands, Belgium, France, Austria, Thailand, Indonesia and Australia.
-In February 2008 it was announced that Martin Cavanagh would be departing the band, shortly after, He was replaced by Jeremy Suckling of Wellington deathcore band Scoria.
-Dawn of Azazel have finished recording the new album entitled 'Relentless', set to be released on 13 October on Unique Leader Records – The album was recorded at Mana Studios in Florida and was produced by Brian Elliott.
+In February 2008, it was announced that Martin Cavanagh would depart the band.
+Shortly after, he was replaced with Jeremy Suckling of Wellington deathcore band Scoria.
+Dawn of Azazel have finished recording a new album entitled Relentless, to be released on 13 October on Unique Leader Records.
+The album was recorded at Mana Studios in Florida and Brian Elliott produced it.

 Media coverage

 In 2005, it was reported that vocalist Rigel Walshe was a constable in the New Zealand Police, with questions being raised about the contrast between his job as a public servant and the violent lyrics in Dawn of Azazel CDs.
 No official action was taken as his police work and singing careers were kept separate.